Taipei Dongmen: Parks and Eats

-Dongmen is best known for famed foodie alley Yongkang Street, headed by the original Din Tai Fung.
-Because of this Dongmen has many upscale restaurants and cafés, but it also has traditional markets and cheap student eats.
+The area is best known for foodie alley Yongkang Street, whose terminus is marked by the original Din Tai Fung.
+Thanks to its popularity there are now many upscale restaurants and cafés in the area, but don’t worry for your wallet: there are also traditional markets and cheap student eats.

 Attractions